dart-lang/site-www/src/language/isolates.md

 When the isolate is no longer being used by your code, you should close the ports on the main isolate and the worker isolate.

-First, add a class-level boolean that tracks if the ports are closed.
+- First, add a class-level boolean that tracks if the ports are closed.

-Then, add the `Worker.close` method.
+- Then, add the `Worker.close` method.
 Within this method:
-Update `_closed` to be true.
-Send a final message to the worker isolate.
-This message is a `String` that reads “shutdown”.
-This isn’t a specific string, and it could be any object you’d like.
-It will be used in the next code snippet.
+  - Update `_closed` to be true.
+  - Send a final message to the worker isolate.
+    This message is a `String` that reads “shutdown”, but it could be any object you’d like.
+    You will use it in the next code snippet.
-Finally, check if `_activeRequests` is empty.
-If it is, close down the main isolate’s `ReceivePort` called `_responses`
+- Finally, check if `_activeRequests` is empty.
+If it is, close down the main isolate’s `ReceivePort` named `_responses`.

 <?code-excerpt "lib/robust_ports_example/step_6_close_ports.dart (close)"?>
 ```dart